Parsl/parsl/docs/userguide/configuring.rst

        workers = ThreadPoolExecutor(max_workers=4)
        dfk = DataFlowKernel(executors=[workers])

-2. A **config** could be passed to the data flow kernel which will initialize the required resources.
+2. A **config** can be passed to the data flow kernel, which will initialize the required resources.

    .. code-block:: python